agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

                                ('lastName', 'jobs'),
                                ('age', 56)]))])

-Notice how our result datastructure has the same structure as the query.
+Notice how the result datastructure has the same structure as the query.

 Let's execute one more query to ensure that the service only returns the requested fields.